vccvisualization/vccvisualization.github.io/_alumni/aboulhassan.md

 sequence:	5

 #your academic title (uncomment by removing the leading # if applicable)
-#prefix:    Dr.
+prefix:    Dr.

 #your name (twice)
 title:		Amal Aboulhassan
 name:       Amal Aboulhassan

 #your role in the vis group
-role:       PhD Student
+role:       Alumna (former PhD Student)

 #link to your image
 image:      ./images/people/aboulhassan.jpg